Effective Date: 7/1/2025

 Indirect Cost: A general support cost that cannot reasonably be directly charged to an agency, appropriation, or program.

 Match: Services, materials, or cash contributed to the accomplishment of grant objectives.
-Specific program policy may have stricter requirements for what may be used as match.
+Specific programs may have stricter requirements for what may be used as match.

 Modified Base Rate: An employee’s base pay rate plus additions for benefits and leave.